Marist St. Joseph: The merger

-In 1970, Marist Rugby Club, who was facing relegation along with Moaula Rugby Club, had to win to avoid being relegation.
+In 1970, Marist Rugby Club, who was facing relegation along with Moaula Rugby Club, had to win to avoid relegation.
 St. Joseph's deliberately lost in the final in order to avoid being relegated, which caused controversy at the time.

 As such, the management of the two clubs decided in order to strengthen Marist rugby.
 The merged club was named Marist Rugby Football Club, the St. Joseph was added to the club name in order to entice the former St. Joseph's College players to play for the newly created club rather than playing for their village teams.
 John Maihi and Brother Clement were appointed as coaches.

 Its first clubhouse, in Alafua, where currently is located Don Bosco technical school.

 The inaugural Marist St.Joseph was composed by players such as Felise Vito, Aki Ripley, Iafeta Ekeroma, Ioane Sinuki Melei, George Meredith, Jimmy Fruean, Ricky McFall, Peter Schuster, Lino Passi, Norman McDonald, Toetu Palamo, Mefi Palamo, Rudy David, Gordan Bartley, Steve Stanley, Herbert Clarke (Manager), Petelo Lepou, Eneliko Ah Voo, Jeffrey Atoa, Henry Penn, Maligi Sefo and Maluelue Tafua.
 Most of them, later represented Samoa internationally.